jorgenavarroortiz/multitechnology_testbed_v0/readme.md

 <img src="https://github.com/jorgenavarroortiz/5g-clarity_testbed_v0/raw/main/img/mptcp_vlan_support2.png" width="800">

+Similarly, you can repeat the process for VLAN 300 and `proxy3` (10.10.0.33 for client, 10.10.0.1 as gateway).

 Please note that, since ``CPE`` executes OVS to add/remove 802.1Q header, it cannot ping neither the client nor the proxies (using the IP addresses from the VPN pool).
 However, this is expected and the client can ping the proxies and the server.

-**NOTE:** If you want to test with three proxies, you may change the first occurrence of `VMS_COUNT = 3` in the Vagrantfile to `VMS_COUNT = 4` (which will add a third proxy, accessible on localhost, port 42222).
-Then, you can use `./set_MPTCP_parameters.sh -p fullmesh -s redundant -c olia -f if_names.txt.scenario1_same_network_proxy3 -u 1 -m -o server -N 10.10.0.0` in `proxy3` (here we assume that `proxy3` utilizes the MPTCP redundant scheduler).
-The rest of the steps are indentical.
-The client can employ VLAN 300 to use `proxy3`.
-The CPE shall include the new server and scheduler when calling the `set_MPTCP_parameters.sh` script, i.e. `./set_MPTCP_parameters.sh -p fullmesh -s default -s roundrobin -s redundant -c olia -f if_names.txt.scenario1_same_network_CPE -u 3 -m -o client -S 10.1.1.4 -S 10.1.1.5 -S 10.1.1.6`.
-Other `client`, `server` and `CPE` scripts remain unaffected (for example, in the CPE `cpe_ovs_vlan.sh` already checks if it is connected to several VPN servers by looking at the `tap` interfaces).

 ## Launching SCENARIO 2: UE <-> free5GC <-> proxy